Giphy/GiphyAPI/README.md

 + gifs by id
 + screensaver
 + trending
++ reactions
++ gifs by reaction
++ categories
++ tags by category
++ gifs by category tag

 The search endpoint replicates the search found on [Giphy](http://giphy.com).
 Translate is an experimental endpoint designed to be used for GIF dialects and screensaver returns a random gif.
 Learn more about the rest in the documentation below.